 Gestational diabetes is diabetes that develops during pregnancy.

 Around 4 in 100 women develop diabetes when they’re pregnant and it’s becoming more common.
-Usually it goes away after your baby’s born, but women who have gestational diabetes are seven times more likely to develop type 2 diabetes in later life.
+Usually, it goes away after your baby’s born, but women who have gestational diabetes are seven times more likely to develop type 2 diabetes in later life.
 Discuss ways to stay healthy and reduce this risk with your GP.

 If you have gestational diabetes, you’ll: